tsugiproject/tsugi-build/ami/README.md

 Take a look at the `user_data_sample.sh` file - make your own copy of it.
 Once you edit it do not check it into a public repo.

 Make an Aurora instance.
+(<a href="images/01-aurora-tsugi-serverless.png" target="_blank">Example</a>)
 As you create the instance, you set up the master user name and password (effectively the MySQL root account).
 When this is done, you will want to log into an EC2 instance that is in the VPC and run the following commands to create the table and sub-account:

-    mysql -h tsugi-serverless.cluster-ce43983889mk.us-east-2.rds.amazonaws.com -u tsugi_root_account -p
+    mysql -h tsugi-serverless.cluster-ce43mk.us-east-2.rds.amazonaws.com -u tsugi_root_account -p
     (Enter the master password you created)
     CREATE DATABASE apps_db DEFAULT CHARACTER SET utf8;
     GRANT ALL ON apps_db.* TO 'apps_db_user'@'172.%' IDENTIFIED BY 'APPS_PW_8973498';